Impact Aid is Impact’s own charitable foundation that raises and donates money to charitable causes.

 For more information, to support our fundraising or to apply for a donation please contact impactaid [at] impactinternational [dot] com

-Please scroll through and click on the images below for some examples of charitable causes we have supported.
+You can find out more about our chosen charities below, or you can scroll through the images below for more examples of charitable causes we have supported.

 Alice’s Escapes was one of Impact's chosen charities in 2013.
 For more information about Alice's Escapes, please read their mission statement, as written by Alice's Father - Simon Pyne.

 “Alice’s Escapes” became a registered charity in April of 2012.
 Our sole aim is to enable families living with a seriously or terminally ill child to step back and take a break, with every little detail taken care of.